New York has many world-class observation decks, making it difficult for a visitor to choose – from where should they see the city’s skyline?

 If you plan to visit during the sunset hours, we recommend One World Observatory because it won’t be as crowded as the Empire State.

-The observation decks at One World Trade Center close as early as 8.45 pm.
+The observation decks at One World Trade Center close at 10 pm.

 If you plan to add the 9/11 Museum and 9/11 Memorial to your itinerary, it is better to choose the One World Observatory because they are all close by, and you can explore them in a day.